 Chip Enable, Output Enable and Write Enable signals control the bus operation of the memory.
 They allow simple connection to most microprocessors, often without additional logic.

-The memory is offered in TSOP48 (12 x 20mm) and SO44 packages.
-Access times of 45ns, 55ns, 70ns and 90ns are available.
-The memory is supplied with all the bits erased (set to '1').
+The memory is offered in TSOP48 (12 x 20mm) and SO44 packages and it is supplied with all the bits erased (set to '1').